 For information about the individual RegTools commands, please see the Commands page

 You can find a bioRxiv preprint describing our intial validation of RegTools here

 If you have issues using the project, please let us know.
 We have a mailing list located at: email@example.com and the forum is here.
-Github issues are another option to contact the project about potential bugs.
+Another options is to use our GitHub issues page to contact the project about potential bugs.

 RegTools uses several open-source libraries.
 We would like to thank the developers of htslib and bedtools.
 We would also like to thank Travis Abbott for useful comments and code.

 The project is licensed under the MIT license.